ieatkillerbees/squinones.github.io/about/index.md

 * 2015 - recipient, DCFemTech Powerful Women Programmer award

 ## Want me to speak at your event?
-I frequently speak at technology conferences and event around the world, and I'm always excited for the chance to venture in to new communities and talk about the kinds of personal and technical challenges we face.
+I frequently speak at technology conferences and events around the world, and I'm always excited for the chance to venture in to new communities and talk about the kinds of personal and technical challenges we face.
 I am available to speak at both community and corporate events.
 Many of my talks are listed on the [talks](/talks) page, and I am generally open to creating custom presentations for your needs.
 Please [contact me](/contact-me) for more information on speaking